Sip this lively $15 Portuguese white wine with your grilled seafood

 From far northern Portugal, this lively wine (known in Spain and elsewhere as albariño) is a great partner for grilled shrimp and other seafood.
 Think stone fruit — apricots and peaches — kissed with lemon and lime.
 I tasted the 2018, but both it and the 2019 are on the market.
 ABV: 12.5 percent.

-Imported by Olé & Obrigado, distributed in the District and Maryland by Bacchus, in Virginia by Salveto: Available in the District at Calvert Woodley, Connecticut Avenue Wine & Liquor, Flight, Grand Cata, Irving Wine and Spirits, Modern Liquors, Pearson’s, Rodman’s, Schneider’s of Capitol Hill, Wagshal’s Deli, Wardman Wines, Whole Foods Market (various locations).
+Imported by Olé & Obrigado, distributed in the District and Maryland by Bacchus, in Virginia by Salveto: Available in the District at Calvert Woodley, Connecticut Avenue Wine & Liquor, Flight, Grand Cata, Irving Wine and Spirits, Modern Liquors, Pearson’s, Rodman’s, Schneider’s of Capitol Hill, Sherry’s Fine Wine & Spirits, Wagshal’s Deli, Wardman Wines, Whole Foods Market (various locations).
 Available in Maryland at Bin 201 Wine Sellers and Mills Fine Wine and Spirits in Annapolis; Bin 604 Wine Sellers, Canton Crossing Wine + Spirits, North Charles Fine Wine & Spirits, Quarry Wine & Spirits, the Remington Bottle and Wine Source in Baltimore; Fenwick Beer & Wine in Silver Spring; State Line Liquors in Elkton; the Wine Harvest in Potomac.
 Available in Virginia at Balducci’s (Alexandria, McLean, Reston); Crystal City Wine Shop and Department of Beer and Wine in Arlington; Ellwood Thompson’s Natural Market, J. Emerson Fine Wines & Cheese, Once Upon a Vine, Oxford Cellars and Richmond Wine Station in Richmond; Foods of All Nations and Wine Warehouse in Charlottesville; In Vino Veritas in Keswick; Oakton Wine Shop in Oakton; Puck’s Market in Henrico; Unwined (Alexandria, Belleview) in Alexandria; the Wine Outlet (Great Falls, McLean, Vienna); WineStyles (Montclair); Whole Foods Market (various locations).

 Le Charmel Rosé 2019